Classic Financial and Corporate Scandals

 Enron Corp. and Arthur Andersen

-This two act play tells the story of Enron from the perspective of a former employee.
+A play by Lucy Prebble tells the story of Enron from the perspective of a former employee.

 Skilling Sentence Shows Enron Changed Everything